hankbao/AirVPN-hummingbird/README.md

 * proper handling of DNS push by VPN servers, working with resolv.conf as well as any operational mode of systemd-resolved additional features

-## How to install AirVPN client for Linux, Raspberry and macOS
+## How to install AirVPN's Hummingbird client for Linux, Raspberry and macOS

 Hummingbird is distributed in binary forms and the complete source code is available in the its [gitlab repository](https://gitlab.com/AirVPN/hummingbird).
 For more information, feedback and latest news, please refer to [AirVPN forum](https://airvpn.org/forums/) and related threads